Youssefachouri/resources/en/about_statistics.md

 --- Abstract / Meta description ---

 Monitor your campaign with dynamic QR code tracking.
-Find out what scan statistics are available on ScanMeFindMe and why they matter for marketers
+Find out what scan statistics are available on ScanMeFindMe and why they are important for marketers

 --- Short content 1 ---